 - Head to the Jameson Distillery for a lesson on Irish whiskey

-- Take a River Liffey cruise
+- Take a River Liffey Cruise

 Hop On Hop Off Dublin Tour Bus

-Tours and Day Trips From Dublin, Ireland
+Day Trips From Dublin, Ireland

-One of our favorite getaways is a short jaunt to the coastal village of Howth.
-Visitors can easily plan their own Day Trip To Howth – or book a guided trip.
-Other simple day trips from Dublin include the beachside community of Bray and the lovely village of Malahide.
+One of our favorite getaway is a short jaunt to the coastal village of Howth.
+Visitors can easily plan their own Day Trip To Howth – or book a tour.

 Visitors can also travel to Northern Ireland to see the city of Belfast.
 Again, plan the trip on your own or join a tour from Dublin of Northern Ireland and Giant’s Causeway.